 Calendula (Calendula officinalis) is a member of the sunflower family (Asteraceae) and native to Western Europe, Mediterranean, and parts of Asia.
 There are nearly 20 known species of calendula that are now grown worldwide.
 In Europe it is also commonly known as pot marigold, but should not be confused with Tagetes spp., which is also commonly known as marigold.

 Calendula is also supportive when taken internally.
-It has been used to ease menstrual cramps, soothe digestive complaints, and can even help relieve symptoms of the common cold and flu.
+It has been used to soothe period cramps, soothe digestive complaints, and can even help relieve symptoms of the common cold and flu.
 Modern research is investigating calendula's anti-tumor effects, immunomodulating properties, and ability to increase cell proliferation and speed the healing of wounds (Jimanez-Medina, et al., 2006; Fronza, et al., 2009).

 The orange petals are edible and can be added to salads and other food dishes for a dash of color.
 Traditionally, they were also used to create a yellow dye.